 The Connection Between Prescription Painkillers And Heroin Addiction

 Across the United States, there is an increasing epidemic of both heroin use and prescription painkiller abuse.
 This is tied to the over-prescribing of painkillers, such as hydrocodone and oxycodone.
 Many heroin addicts start their journey of addiction as patients who are prescribed opioid prescription drugs for back pain or sports-related injuries.
 The progression of prescription painkiller use to abuse to heroin addiction is relatively common.
 For some, the need to take the drug quickly becomes necessary to function in the workplace.
 When pills become insufficient, or are no longer prescribed, often individuals begin smoking or snorting heroin and then eventually get to the point where they are injecting it because of their increasing tolerance.

 Are You Or A Colleague Or Loved One Taking Heroin?

 Heroin use has doubled nationally from 2002 to 2012.
 It’s important to know that you’re not alone.
 There are many individuals throughout Silicon Valley and beyond who are struggling with addiction to this powerful drug.
 Don’t battle addiction alone.
-Call for help.
+Call for help from a heroin detox center.
 With a single call, you can take a proactive step to regain a positive life free from the grip of heroin addiction.
 Learn More About Our Prescription Drug Addiction Program